-Windhoek city, Namibia's capital, lies in a wide valley surrounded by the Khomas Highland, Auas and Eros Mountains at the epicentre of this desert country.
-The only fully-fledged city, Windhoek is the heart of modern civilization in Namibia – the cultural, economic, political, social and travel hub where it all happens.
-This small yet cosmopolitan city is a clean and friendly destination, with enough of a buzz to make it exciting, without being too chaotic.
+The city of Windhoek, Namibia's capital, lies in a wide valley surrounded by the Khomas Highland, Auas mountains and Eros mountains at the epicentre of this desert country.
+The country's only fully-fledged city, Windhoek is the heart of modern Namibia – the cultural, economic, political, social and travel hub where it all happens.
+This small, yet, cosmopolitan city is a clean and friendly destination, with enough of a buzz to make it exciting, without being too chaotic.
 The city centre around Independence Avenue is compact and can easily be explored on foot, making for enjoyable and laid-back sightseeing.

-- ∞The urban heart of Namibia: its only true city, hosting diverse cultures and Namibia's major institutions and organizations
+- The urban heart of Namibia, its only true city, hosts diverse cultures and Namibia's major institutions and organisations

-- Colonial German architectural, culinary, historical and cultural infusions in a modern and vibrant African city
+- Colonial German architectural, culinary, historical and cultural infusion in a modern and vibrant African city

 - Visit Tintenpalast (Palace of Ink) – an apt name for the parliamentary buildings of Namibia where reams of paperwork are processed.
-Built out of local materials in about 1912, this historic building once housed the headquarters of the German colonial government, but today it houses the National Assembly.
+Built from local materials in about 1912, this historic building once housed the headquarters of the German colonial government, but today it houses the National Assembly.

-- Go see Windhoek's landmark Christuskirche (Christ Church) – a German Lutheran church that combines neo-gothic and art nouveau elements in an odd fairytale-like structure, built from local sandstone in about 1896.
+- Visit Windhoek's landmark Christuskirche (Christ Church) – a German Lutheran church that combines neo-gothic and art nouveau elements in an odd fairytale-like structure, built from local sandstone in about 1896.

-- Revisit history at the Owela Museum – hosting cultural, archeological, ethnographic and natural history displays, accompanied by detailed information and an enlightening feature on the San.
+- Revisit history at the Owela Museum – hosting cultural, archaeological, ethnographic and natural history displays, accompanied by detailed information and an enlightening feature on the San.

 - Tour Katutura – the engineered residential zone designated for black people during South African rule, now turned into a dynamic neighbourhood, lying to the north of the city centre.

 In 1990, following a violent civil war, Windhoek was declared the capital of newly-independent Namibia, free of South African rule.
-Today the ever-growing city is home to about 342 000 people, a bustling economy and an excellent infrastructure, attracting strong investment.
+Today the ever-growing city is home to about 342,000, a bustling economy and an excellent infrastructure that is attracting strong investment.

 Although considered a year-round destination, Windhoek receives most of its rainfall (average of 360 mm per year) in summer, mainly between January and March.
-The wet summer months are not the best time for sightseeing with high levels of humidity and temperatures soaring at 28 - 31°C. That said, Windhoek sits at 1650 metres above sea level, in a semi-arid region.
-The most popular time to visit Windhoek is between May and October, when temperatures simmer down a bit and chances of rain are lower (same peak season applies for game viewing destinations in Namibia).
+The wet summer months are not the best time for sightseeing, with high levels of humidity and temperatures soaring from 28°C to 31°C. That said, Windhoek sits at 1,650 metres above sea level, in a semi-arid region.
+The most popular time to visit Windhoek is between May and October when temperatures simmer down a bit and chances of rain are lower (the same peak season applies for game-viewing destinations in Namibia).
 During winter, the days are mild to warm and the nights are cold, but temperatures seldom fall below zero.

-The easiest way to get to Windhoek is to fly to the international airport, Hosea Kutako International Airport, about 40km's outside of the city.
+By air - The easiest way to get to Windhoek is to fly to Hosea Kutako International Airport, about 40 km outside of the city.
 Regular international flights connect Windhoek with Johannesburg and Cape Town in South Africa, Frankfurt in Germany, Maun in Botswana, Victoria Falls in Zimbabwe and Luanda in Angola.
-Chartered and scheduled domestic flights are routed via the Eros Airport, 5km's from the city, linking Windhoek with destinations like Swakopmund, Etosha, Rundu and Katima Mulilo.
+Chartered and scheduled domestic flights are routed via the Eros Airport, 5 km from the city, linking Windhoek with destinations like Swakopmund, Etosha, Rundu and Katima Mulilo.

-There are also train, bus and minibus taxi services to and from Windhoek, the most popular route running between the capital and Swakopmund.
-Some of the longest drives for those looking for an endurance challenge, include minibus taxi rides from Cape Town or the coach bus trips from Johannesburg or Livingstone in Zambia.
+Other options - There are also train, bus and minibus taxi services to and from Windhoek, with the most popular route running between the capital and Swakopmund.
+Some of the longest drives for those looking for an endurance challenge include minibus taxi rides from Cape Town or coach bus trips from Johannesburg or Livingstone in Zambia.